xmtp/xmtp-dot-org/docs/dev-concepts/faq.md

 ### Which message formats and metadata does XMTP support?

-XMTP transports a message payload as a set of bytes that can represent any format that a developer wants to support, such as plaintext, JSON, or even non-text binary or media content.
-Currently, there are two basic content types available.
+XMTP transports a message payload as a set of bytes that can represent any format that a developer wants to support, such as plain text, JSON, or even non-text binary or media content.
+With XMTP, these message formats are refered to as content types.

+Currently, there are two basic content types available: standard and custom.
 These content types aim to establish broad compatibility among apps built with XMTP.

-To learn more about content types, see [Content types](/docs/dev-concepts/content-types).

 The XMTP community can propose and adopt standards for other content types, either informally or through a governance process.

-To learn more about the XMTP improvement proposals governance process, see [What is an XIP?](https://github.com/xmtp/XIPs/blob/main/XIPs/xip-0-purpose-process.md).

-Message payloads also include references to the sender and recipient identities and timestamps.
+Message payloads also include references to timestamps.
 However, timestamps are not currently independently verified and can be set to any value by the sending app.

+To learn more about content types, see [Content types](/docs/dev-concepts/content-types).

+To learn more about the XMTP improvement proposals governance process, see [What is an XIP?](https://github.com/xmtp/XIPs/blob/main/XIPs/xip-0-purpose-process.md)

 Have other questions or ideas about message formats and metadata?
 Post to the [XMTP discussion forum](https://github.com/orgs/xmtp/discussions).